MicrosoftDocs/cpp-docs/docs/build-insights/tutorials/build-insights-function-view.md

 ## Function view

 In the window for the ETL file, choose the **Functions** tab.
 It shows the functions that were compiled and the time it took to compile each function.
-If a function's code generation time is too small, it won't appear in the list because build events with negligible impact are discarded to avoid degrading build event collection performance.
+If the amount of code generated for a function is negligible, it won't appear in the list to avoid degrading build event collection performance.

 :::image type="complex" source="./media/functions-view-before-fix.png" alt-text="Screenshot of the Build Insights Functions view file.":::
 In the Function Name column, performPhysicsCalculations() is highlighted and marked with a fire icon.:::
 :::image-end:::

-The **Time [sec, %]** column shows how long it took to compile each function.
+The **Time [sec, %]** column shows how long it took to compile each function in [wall clock time](https://devblogs.microsoft.com/cppblog/faster-cpp-builds-simplified-a-new-metric-for-time/#:~:text=Today%2C%20we%E2%80%99d%20like%20to%20teach%20you%20about%20a,your%20build%2C%20even%20in%20the%20presence%20of%20parallelism).
 The **Forceinline Size** column shows roughly how many instructions were generated for the function.
 Click the chevron before the function name to see the individual inlined functions that were expanded in that function how roughly how many instructions were generated for each.

 You can sort the list by clicking on the **Time** column to see which functions are taking the most time to compile.
 A 'fire' icon indicates that cost of generating that function is high and is worth investigating.
 Excessive use of `__forceinline` functions can significantly slow compilation.